How do Turn a Picture into a Pixel Grid? (2 Easy Ways)

 You can't just guess.
 You need a map.
 Instead of hunting for generic beading patterns that don't match your vision, you need a way to create your own.

 The good news is, you don't need to be a Photoshop pro.
-With our Perler Bead Patter Maker, you can turn any image into a perfect grid with exact color codes in seconds.
+With our Perler bead pattern maker, you can turn any image into a perfect grid with exact color codes in seconds.
 But if you're curious about how it works—or if you want to know if this hobby is actually hard—let's break it down.

 The only "hard" part is creating the pattern itself.
 Once you have a good grid, the rest is just relaxing, repetitive fun.